 Here's a revelation: Instagram is a content-focused platform, and the accounts that are going to succeed on the channel are those that understand how to connect with their audience through photos and videos.
 If publishers were going to monetize Instagram, there would be no available shortcuts to take.
 Figuring out ways to drive growth and engagement through an organic strategy was going to be the only way to achieve this goal.

 We found that for publishers to monetize Instagram, their owned and earned media has to be working in tandem to solidify their leader status, as illustrated in the "Instagram Trifecta" graph below.
-Let's dive into how these pillars coincide in driving revenue through IG.

 Earned media is paramount because that's what enables accounts to grow organically.
 People hardly ever use the search box to follow accounts, unless they know exactly who they're looking for.
 Rather, they discover other users when they're tagged in content.